 Fall is finally here!
 After a long hot summer, we are looking forward to enjoying a full bucket list of fall activities.
 Being from New England, fall is by far my favorite season!
 Sweaters, scarves, LL Bean boots and an almost endless list of fun fall toddler activities.
 The days are getting cooler, the leaves are changing color and there are so many opportunities for learning and exploring during the fall season.
-Choosing fall activities for your toddler can be a fun, but sometimes overwhelming experience.
+Choosing fall activities for toddlers can be a fun, but sometimes overwhelming experience.

 Today we are sharing 11 fall activities for toddlers that we have done with our kids over the years.
 Many of the activities are free or use items you probably already have on hand.
 I have updated and added some new ideas for the fall 2019 season.
 Fall is the perfect time to get your toddler outdoors and introduce them to the beautiful world around them before the bone-chilling winter cold and snow creeps in.